 We will collect any information that you provide to us when you:

-make an enquiry about our services via email, telephone, post or via our social media channels;
+make an enquiry about our services via email, telephone, post or via our websites or social media channels;

-subscribe to our mailing lists and newsletters via the website;
+subscribe to our mailing lists and newsletters via our websites;

 as a client, ask us to provide services to you (or you work for someone who we provide services to); and